 Top Restaurants in Isfahan

-Isfahan is not only a city of architecture—it is also a paradise for food lovers.
-These five restaurants are among the city’s best known and highest rated.
+Isfahan is not only a city of architecture — it is also a paradise for food lovers.
+These five restaurants are among the city's most famous and best-rated.

-Located directly on the world-famous Naqsh-e Jahan Square, this restaurant offers a unique experience: dining with a view of the Sheikh Lotfollah Mosque.
-With over 491,000 reviews and a 4.6 rating, it is one of the most visited restaurants in Iran.
+Located directly on the world-famous Naqsh-e Jahan Square, this restaurant offers a unique experience: dining with a view of the Sheikh-Lotfollah Mosque.
+With over 491,000 reviews and a rating of 4.6, it is one of the most visited restaurants in Iran.
 Recommendation: Fesenjan and Beryooni.

-Beryani-e Azam is a pilgrimage site for all lovers of Isfahan’s national dish.
-For over 100 years, the traditional Beryani here has been prepared according to a 400-year-old recipe—a culinary heritage that has delighted generations.
+Beryani-e Azam is the pilgrimage site for all lovers of Isfahan's national dish.
+For over 100 years, traditional Beryani has been prepared here according to a 400-year-old recipe — a culinary legacy that has delighted generations.
 A must-visit for every Isfahan traveler.

-The Jarchibashi Restaurant stands out for its historic ambiance in a restored caravanserai building.
-Guests appreciate the authentic Persian cuisine, friendly service, and unique atmosphere that beautifully combines history and gastronomy.
+The Jarchibashi Restaurant stands out for its historic atmosphere in a restored caravanserai building.
+Guests appreciate the authentic Persian cuisine, friendly service, and unique ambiance that wonderfully combines history and gastronomy.

 The Toranj Food Complex is a modern dining destination that combines Persian and international cuisine.
-Known for its varied menu, stylish interior, and excellent service quality—it is ideal for families and groups looking for an upscale restaurant experience.
+Known for its diverse menu, stylish interior, and excellent service quality — ideal for families and groups looking for an upscale restaurant experience.

 Café Culture